 In one of the most affecting episodes of the cartoon ‘Justice League’ (a series that has more than a few powerful moments to offer) the team of Sea King, Sorceror, Brute and Winged Warrior is a clear homage to the classic 70s Defenders stories, with Aquaman as Namor, Doctor Fate as Doctor Strange, Solomon Grundy as The Hulk and Hawkgirl as Nighthawk.
 Grundy even calls Hawkgirl “Bird-Nose” and Fate “Stupid magician”, but the tale has a much sadder ending than any of the Defenders stories of yore, as Grundy gives his not-quite-a-life to save the day.
 It makes for a really fun story, even if you don’t realize the parallels, and the ending might make you sniffle a bit even if you don’t care for Solomon Grundy as a character.

-2) CAPTAIN STRONG (IS NOT POPEYE)
+2) CAPTAIN STRONG (WHO IS *TOTALLY* NOT POPEYE)

 Cary Bates is a writer who takes big risks (he once wrote himself into a JLA story as a villain, f’rinstance), and one of his best came in 1973 when he posited that only one man was strong enough to take Superman one-on-one: POPEYE!
 Fillnig the role of super-tough seafarer was Captain Strong, but rather than spinach, he ate a strange seaweed that acted like a drug, causing the Captain to become combative and irrational.
 Cary eventually migrated over an entire supporting cast of exported characters to help the Captain in his Popeye-like escapades, and led to a couple of cute stories in the doing.
 Interestingly, he made an appearance right around the time of ‘Final Crisis’ in an issue of Green Arrow, proving that the best ideas are eternal (even if today’s readers may not know who Popeye actually is.)

-1) DEADPOOL (IS NOT DEATHSTROKE)
+1) DEADPOOL (WHO IS *TOTALLY* NOT DEATHSTROKE)

 Aaaand here’s the one that I expect will get me the most static… Rob Liefeld is a controversial creator, known for taking a bit more influence from the comics he loves than some are comfortable with, including creating Deadpool as a Marvel Universe take on Deathstroke The Terminator, legendary enemy of the Teen Titans.
 Thankfully, the Merc With A Mouth has had a lot of talented writers take over his adventures to distinguish him from his one-eyed inspiration, including Fabian Nicieza, who named ‘Pool’s secret identity “Wade Wilson” as a nod to ‘Stroke’s real identity, Slade Wilson.
 Thanks to his flexible backtory and fourth-wall breaking, Deadpool has, admittedly, become more than just Terminator-lite, settling into a role as a top-tier Marvel hero with plans for a solo movie adventure soon.
 Not bad for a guy whose first appearance featured more molars than a frontier dental office, and suspiciously few ankles…